thamognya/PlotBERT/TODO/README.md

 # TODO

 This is where I put tasks that I could not do / todo, and possibly snippets of codes that I could not just quite get to work yet.

+- Data collection - for now I shall do manual data collection